SebastianSydlik/MRI-based-dementia-prediction/README.md

 'cdr': cognitive dementia ranking - measurement of cognitive performance on a scale from 0 to 3 in which a score >=1 means dementia.
 As a mmse score <=26 means dementia and a cdr score >=1 means dementia, a ratio of cdr/mmse >= 1/26 would mean dementia, which I use as threshold for binary classification.

+ML runs are tracked with mlflow and the workflow is orchestrated using prefect.
+All data is stored on github codespaces.
+The model is hosted as a webservice using gunicorn and can be downloaded as docker image.
+Relevant commands that need to be entered in the terminal for reproducing the code can be found in the commands file.
+Unit tests can be found in the test folder.